limbernie/limbernie.github.io/_posts/2018-02-02-g0rmint-walkthrough.md

 ![addslashes](/assets/images/posts/g0rmint-walkthrough/g0rmint-15.png)

-Simply supply the email, password and command as arguments and the script would display out the output.
+Simply supply the email, password and command as arguments and the script would spit out the result.
 For example:

 ```
 # ./exploit.sh w3bdrill3r@gmail.com 30e1a63a8968b727f276 "cat /etc/passwd"